Monday, March 27, 2017

 Brace yourself for a corker!

-I think everyone has played Beyond The Ice Palace at some time in their life and I got mine free with my first Atari ST. Until then, I'd been a Spectrum owner, so I'm sure you can imagine the look on my face when loading this!
+I think everyone has played Beyond The Ice Palace at some time in their life?
+I got mine free with my first Atari ST computer.
+Until that day, I was a Spectrum user, so I'm sure you can imagine the look on my face when first loading the ST version with its colourful graphics, smooth scrolling and jazzy sound effects.
+It was something else I can tell you!

-Much like Ghosts & Goblins, this is a scrolling platformer that involves three large monster-infested levels.
-But there is something special about this platformer that Elite got spot-on perfect from the controls to the variety of enemies and the tricky levels.
-It's always interesting and so playable so why couldn't every platformer by this good?
+Much like Ghosts & Goblins, this is a scrolling-platformer that involves three monster-infested levels.
+But there is something special about this platformer because Elite has everything spot-on perfect with awesome joystick controls to the vast variety of enemies within its tricky levels.
+It's interesting and playable so why couldn't every platformer be this good?

 I knew this game was gonna be great from the start but choose your weapon carefully.

 Hey, I think I've found a severed head!!
-But what could it mean?
+Hmm, what could it possibly be?

-The first level is a trip through the scary woods and is pretty much your typical environment with lots of peculiar baddies to encounter with a freaky end-of-level boss.
-Each level follows the same winning formula with interesting places and lots of monsters and the joystick controls are excellent.
-The second and third levels are, more or less, the same: a vertically scrolling cavern filled with hideous creatures before eventually reaching a wicked witch.
+The first level is a trip through scary woods and is pretty much the typical platformer environment with lots of peculiar baddies to encounter with a freaky end-of-level boss.
+Actually, each level follows the same formula with interesting places and many monsters to shoot/avoid/run away from.
+The second and third levels are, more or less, the same: a vertically scrolling cavern filled with hideous creatures before eventually reaching the wicked witch.

-You're not alone: a good spirit can be summoned to help clear the screen of baddies.
-There are only so many times you're allowed to do this and a funny face is displayed in the status bar when one is ready to use.
-So choose your moments wisely when you are most vulnerable - then watch him zig-zag down your screen-killing baddies.
+You're not alone: a good spirit can be summoned which helps clear the screen of the baddies.
+There are only so many times you are allowed this feature - a funny face is displayed in the status bar when one is ready to use.
+So choose your moments wisely when you are most vulnerable - then watch it zig-zag down your screen-killing baddies.

 Ice Palace isn't complex but can sometimes be tricky due to awkward mechanics.
-For example, the blue demon, who cunningly appears just as you begin to use the elevating platforms, is frustrating.
-My advice is to leap off just at the moment he appears.
-It's easier to kill him this way rather than be stranded on those platforms.
-Just think!
+For example, the blue demon is quite irritating as he cunningly appears just as you begin to use the elevating platforms.
+My advice is to leap off just at the moment he appears as it's easier to kill.
+Otherwise, you are stranded on the platforms and very vulnerable.

 Argh, you've blown it by staying on that life.
 Now the battle is much harder!